mpietrasik/smict/README.md

 Our code uses the Python 3.6.6 standard library, no outside libraries are required to be installed.
 Simply extract the dataset archives in the datasets directory and run `python smict.py`

+NOTE: To run the methods used for comparison in our paper, the following packages are required:
+* networkx
+* numpy
+* sklearn

 ## Runtime Instructions

 smict.py takes two optional command line arguments: